 - Boston Public Transit

 The MBTA, Boston’s public transit system, also offers subways, buses, and trains, making any area within the city accessible.
-NECO is accessible by the Hynes and Prudential stops on the Green subway line, as well as connecting to the Orange and Red subway lines by stops on the #1 and CT1 bus routes.
+NECO is accessible by the Hynes Convention Center on the Green subway line, as well as connecting to the Orange and Red subway lines by stops on the #1 and CT1 bus routes.

 - Discount T Passes